pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 [`export-installation`][export-installation]
 has an additional required input.
-We need the `env` file used to talk to Ops Manager.
+We need the `env` file used to talk to Tanzu Operations Manager.

 We'll write that file and make it available as a resource in a moment, for now, we'll just `get` it as if it's there.